Adults

 multitargeted stool DNA test every 3 years (Cologuard) OR colonoscopy every 10 years OR CT Colonography or flexible sigmoidoscopy every 5 years

-Cologuard: order through EPIC, associate with "Colon Cancer Screening" diagnosis
+Cologuard: order through EPIC, associate with encounter for colorectal cancer screening (Z12.11, Z12.12)

 Lung Cancer